crossorigin="anonymous"> crossorigin="anonymous"> crossorigin="anonymous">

 Maiden Flight

-The Maldivian authorities allowed this airline to be operated from Maldivian soil without restrictions.
-But it is not clear whether they were aware of the nature of its operations.
-The maiden flight of this airline brought a group of local officials and travel agents from Malé to Gan Island in Addu Atoll and back.
+The Maldivian authorities permitted the airline to operate within the country without imposing any restrictions.
+However, it remains unclear whether they were fully aware of the nature of its activities.
+The airline’s inaugural flight carried a group of local officials and travel agents on a round-trip journey from Malé to Gan Island in Addu Atoll.

 DdJG-VSU0AEb3mP.jpg